IOWA TAX RESPONSIBILITIES OF SERVICEMEMBERS AND THEIR SPOUSES

 Each person has one and only one state of residence.
 A person may be a resident of a state even though he or she does not actually live in the state.

-When is a military person an Iowa resident?
+When is a servicemember an Iowa resident?

-A military person is an Iowa resident if:
+A servicemember is an Iowa resident if:

 A person remains an Iowa resident until positive action is taken to establish residency in another state.

 See Are You a Resident of Iowa for Tax Purposes (tax.iowa.gov/expanded-instructions/are-you-resident-iowa-tax-purposes-2014)

 To establish residency in another state, a servicemember should first complete form DD2058, State of Legal Residence Certificate, which is available from the payroll officer of the Military Office of Personnel.
 However, completion of this form, alone, does not establish residency.